• Banner_zoggs

 His aggressive style and ironclad determination marked a turning point in short-distance triathlon, and his ability to endure pain and obstacles became legendary.

-Her gold medals at the London 2012 and Rio 2016 Olympic Games are just one part of her legacy, but her greatest contribution has undoubtedly been the cultural change in the sport.
+His gold medals in the Olympics London 2012 and Rio 2016 are only part of his legacy, but his greatest contribution has undoubtedly been the cultural shift in sport.

 Jonny Brownlee expressed how the achievements of Alistair inspired a whole generation of triathletes and how their path had a direct impact on his own career.